stephan-nylinder/geodia-data-submission-22-12-to-23-03/README.md

 Data Steward decided to begin submission with the PacBio RSII sequel reads.
 Single file, small file size.

   - Submission to be done using the ENA webin-cli client due to the various file formats in the projects.
 Keeping all submissions to a single solution makes trouble shooting easier.
+Further, the client java executable, e.g. `webin-cli-6.1.0.jar` was not installed and put in PATH, but was kept in the active submission folder and executed in the Terminal in the respective folder.
   - Researchers provided DS with access to project folder at UPPMAX, for brokering purposes.
   - DS provided with paths to respective files
 > Note: The file tree was rather complex and not easy to navigate.
 Printed a tree topology to store locally on laptop to facilitate orientation

 # 4. Locus tags

-To prepare the data for submission proper locus tags had to be decided.
-After consultation the researchers decided on the abbreviation GBAR for the species under study (Geodia barretti).
-With the locus tag decided the conversion of .GFF to .EMBL could be made using emblmygff3.
+To prepare the assembly data for submission, proper locus tags had to be decided.
+After consultation the researchers decided on the abbreviation GBAR for the species under study (Geodia BARretti).
+The locus tag is essential to perform the conversion of .GFF to .EMBL using emblmygff3 later on.

 # 5. Raw data submissions to ENA